cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 *This alphabet is set with the flag -sim_matrix=vasiliky.
 In order to keep the alphabet non degenerated, -sim_matrix=idmat can be used to retain the standard alphabet.*

  - **-matrix [cw]**
-**Usage: -matrix=<blosum62mt>**
-*Default: -matrix=blosum62mt*
-*The usage of this flag has been modified from previous versions, due to frequent mistakes in its usage.
+Common usage: **-matrix=<blosum62mt>** (*Default: -matrix=blosum62mt*). *The usage of this flag has been modified from previous versions, due to frequent mistakes in its usage.
 This flag sets the matrix that will be used by alignment methods within t_coffee (slow_pair, lalign_id_pair).
-It does not affect external methods (like clustal_pair, clustal_aln...).*
-*Users can also provide their own matrices, using the matrix format described in the appendix.*
+It does not affect external methods (like clustal_pair, clustal_aln...).
+Users can also provide their own matrices, using the matrix format described in the appendix.*

  - **-nomatch**
-**Usage: -nomatch=<positive value>**
-*Default: -nomatch=0*
-*Indicates the penalty to associate with a match.
+Common usage: **-nomatch=<positive value>** (*Default: -nomatch=0*). *Indicates the penalty to associate with a match.
 When using a library, all matches are positive or equal to 0.
 Matches equal to 0 are unsupported by the library but non-penalized.
 Setting nomatch to a non-negative value makes it possible to penalize these null matches and prevent unrelated sequences from being aligned (this can be useful when the alignments are meant to be used for structural modeling).*

  - **-gapopen**
-**Usage: -gapopen=<negative value>**
-*Default: -gapopen=0*
-*Indicates the penalty applied for opening a gap.
+Common usage: **-gapopen=<negative value>** (*Default: -gapopen=0*). *Indicates the penalty applied for opening a gap.
 The penalty must be negative.
 If no value is provided when using a substitution matrix, a value will be automatically computed.*
 *Here are some guidelines regarding the tuning of gapopen and gapext.
 In T-Coffee matches get a score between 0 (match) and 1000 (match perfectly consistent with the library).
 The default cosmetic penalty is set to -50 (5% of a perfect match).
 If you want to tune -gapoen and see a strong effect, you should therefore consider values between 0 and -1000.*

  - **-gapext**
-**Usage: -gapext=<negative value>**
-*Default: -gapext=0*
-*Indicates the penalty applied for extending a gap (cf -gapopen)*
+Common usage: **-gapext=<negative value>** (*Default: -gapext=0*). *Indicates the penalty applied for extending a gap (cf -gapopen)*

  - **-fgapopen** [Unsupported]

  - **-fgapext** [Unsupported]

  - **-cosmetic_penalty**
-**Usage: -cosmetic_penalty=<negative value>**
-*Default: -cosmetic_penalty=-50*
-*Indicates the penalty applied for opening a gap.
+Common usage: **-cosmetic_penalty=<negative value>** (*Default: -cosmetic_penalty=-50*). *Indicates the penalty applied for opening a gap.
 This penalty is set to a very low value.
 It will only have an influence on the portions of the alignment that are unalignable.
-It will not make them more correct, but only more pleasing to the eye ( i.e. Avoid stretches of lonely residues).*
-*The cosmetic penalty is automatically turned off if a substitution matrix is used rather than a library.*
+It will not make them more correct, but only more pleasing to the eye ( i.e. Avoid stretches of lonely residues).
+The cosmetic penalty is automatically turned off if a substitution matrix is used rather than a library.*

  - **-tg_mode**
-**Usage: -tg_mode=<0, 1, or 2>**
+Common usage: -**tg_mode=<0, 1, or 2>** (*Default: -tg_mode=1*).
-*Default: -tg_mode=1*
 *0: terminal gaps penalized with -gapopen + -gapext*len*
 *1: terminal gaps penalized with a -gapext*len*
 *2: terminal gaps unpenalized.*